We are officially counting down to the start of Kayitz 2021!

 We are planning to safely open camp for kayitz (summer) 2021, while understanding that we will have to be flexible and that camp may look different in order to accommodate health and state regulations.
 We value the incredible relationship we have with our camp families, and we will always consistently communicate openly and transparently about all camp matters.

-We will present our current plans for the coming summer and answer questions from our community.
+During each session we will present our current plans for the coming summer and answer questions from our community.

 We hope this message finds your family healthy and safe amidst the difficult times in which we find ourselves.